 In accordance with Article 7 of the EU Energy Efficiency Directive, Croatia adopted the third National Energy Efficiency Action Plan in 2014.
 This requires additional annual savings of 1.5 % of the reference consumption as well as a cumuluative final energy savings target of 1.3 Mtoe over 2014-2020.

-The National Energy and Climate Plan (NECP) for the period 2021-2030 was adopted in December 2020.
+In December 2020, the National Energy and Climate Plan (NECP) for the period 2021-2030 was adopted.
 It aims at improving energy efficiency and energy security, decarbonising the energy system thanks to renewables and integrating the energy markets.